 328 Main Street, Rockland

 A hip and happening gastro pub and cafe with smaller plates with focus on southwestern inspired comfort food, great desserts, upscale cocktails, nice selection of craft beers and some entertainment.
-Show old silent movies on the back wall.
+The duck nachos and duck wings are a guest favorite.
+They often show old silent movies on the back wall.
 Trendy-casual.
 Open 6 days a week – closed Tuesdays.
 Open Year Round.
 207-593-9371

 Home Kitchen Cafe